 Ironic as it may sound to travel solo rarely means to travel alone.
 And you’ve been told that before right?
 Deep down you know we are not lying to you (we’ve all been there ourselves) but we understand those nerves and ‘what if’s’ you are feeling.
 So let us help you get that first step in the door, to a journey of solo travel, with some of our most successful ways of meeting others.
 Now, don’t blame us when you don’t get 5 minutes of ‘you time’ to share your ‘my new friends and I in the waterfall’ selfie on Facebook.

 Now, we don’t like to blow our own trumpet, but we’ve met some pretty awesome people through workaway.
-Take a look at our map feature which allows you to see how many workawayers are in your area.
-Give them a message, see if they want to meet (and send a photo while you’re at it).
+There’s loads of travellers looking for a buddy to go on excursions, volunteer for a host together, or just have a quick coffee with a fellow globetrotter!
+We also have a map feature which allows you to see how many workawayers are in your area.
+Pop them a message, see if they want to hang out (and send a photo while you’re at it).

 2. Go to local events